helpful-information/learning.cheap/docs/README.md

 ### Adulting (millennial definition)
  - [How to Adult - Automotives](https://www.youtube.com/playlist?list=PLvdeRYvP0yPUOmZ08ZpZNEC78t_l7AHH6) Covers basic car maintenance, cleaning your car, changing a tire, car insurance, how to buy a car, and how to drive a manual transmission vehicle.
- - [How to Adult - Health](https://www.youtube.com/playlist?list=PLvdeRYvP0yPUhhd40mNCvMAv0Y1ILUxvS) Covers how and when to seek therapy, taking care of yourself when you're sick, how to use a fire extinuisher, grief and the death of a loved one, understanding health insurance, how to choose a doctor, how to combat stress, self care, how to deal with your identity, and depression.
+ - [How to Adult - Health](https://www.youtube.com/playlist?list=PLvdeRYvP0yPUhhd40mNCvMAv0Y1ILUxvS) Covers how and when to seek therapy, taking care of yourself when you're sick, how to use a fire extinguisher, grief and the death of a loved one, understanding health insurance, how to choose a doctor, how to combat stress, self care, how to deal with your identity, and depression.
  - [How to Adult - Home Economics](https://www.youtube.com/playlist?list=PLvdeRYvP0yPVmQLMFxIHyAfFEWUcgxcuO) Covers unclogging a toilet, how to use a slow cooker, the styles of beer, how to choose wine, how to make coffee, how to save money, steps to buying a house, renting vs owning, spring cleaning and organizing, and how to do laundry.
  - [How to Adult - Finances](https://www.youtube.com/playlist?list=PLvdeRYvP0yPXq_XulO_dtHEAukwE_Hb-5) Covers budgeting, saving on bills, paying back debt, public transportation, freelancing, weddings, taxes, student loans, vacationing without spending lots of money, retirement, credit scores, and getting educated without going to college/university.
- - [How to Adult - Professional stuff](https://www.youtube.com/playlist?list=PLvdeRYvP0yPXCQ1O5ScriecYYoxZFPI_1) Covers varioius "professional" topics like tying a necktie, being more confident, starting a new job, using social media to get a job,job interview tips, dealing with rejection, how to write a resume, and tips for getting a promotion.
+ - [How to Adult - Professional stuff](https://www.youtube.com/playlist?list=PLvdeRYvP0yPXCQ1O5ScriecYYoxZFPI_1) Covers various "professional" topics like tying a necktie, being more confident, starting a new job, using social media to get a job,job interview tips, dealing with rejection, how to write a resume, and tips for getting a promotion.
  - [How to Adult - Relationships and Social Skills](https://www.youtube.com/playlist?list=PLvdeRYvP0yPXU_39wg3ZgMfVuCRYwsgjF) Covers how to say no, how to host a party, how to get involved in your local community, sexual consent, how to break up with someone, and how to make new friends as an adult.

 ### Astronomy